Compatibility of foodstuffs

 Yeast pastry and sourdough

 With yeast pastries and sourdough there is great disagreement as to whether they are compatible or not.
 Yeast is often said to contain histamine.
 This does not necessarily have to be the case, however, but yeast-containing products are often reasonably well tolerated.
 Only one species (Saccharomyces cerevisae) is actually used as baker's yeast, so that the reason for the different tolerance of yeast pastries is probably not to be found in the use of different yeast types or yeast strains.
 Our attempt to explain: Probably the production process is the decisive factor.
 Yeast itself does not have to be histamine-containing per se, but produces histamine during the time it is active.
 The longer the yeast dough is kept warm so that the yeast works and the dough rises, the more histamine it forms during this time.
 The airier a pastry is, the more histamine one can tend to suspect in it.
 It is probably exactly the same with sourdough.
 Here it is lactic acid bacteria and special sourdough yeast (e.g. Candida humilis) that cause the dough to rise through fermentation.
 In addition to lactic acid and acetic acid, lactic acid fermentation also produces various amino acids / amines (histamine).
-The more time the microorganisms have for reproduction and fermentation, the more histamine should finally be contained in the pastry.
+The more time the microorganisms have for reproduction and fermentation, the more histamine is likely to be contained in the final product.
 The glutamic acid content of yeast could also influence the tolerance (glutamate).

 Yeast is contained in most bakery products.
 Free from yeast can be e.g. shortcrust pastry, puff pastry, cake dough and individual types of biscuits (note ingredients declaration).
 If you want to avoid yeast, you can eat muesli instead of bread for breakfast (see below).